 The prevention of recurrent childhood nephrolithiasis will be reviewed here.
 The acute management, epidemiology, risk factors, clinical manifestations, and diagnosis of nephrolithiasis in children are discussed separately.
 (See "Acute management of nephrolithiasis in children" and "Epidemiology of and risk factors for nephrolithiasis in children" and "Clinical features and diagnosis of nephrolithiasis in children".)

 In children and adolescents with nephrolithiasis, renal stones recur frequently.
 This was illustrated in a large case series of 221 children from the Mayo Clinic that demonstrated two-thirds of the patients developed one or more additional stones at a mean follow-up of 59 months .
-Other centers have reported a lower but still substantial recurrence rate of 30 percent [2,3].
+Other centers have reported a lower but still substantial recurrence rate of about 30 percent [2-4].
 The incidence of recurrent nephrolithiasis increases if there is an identified underlying metabolic abnormality that contributes to stone formation [2,3].